iiAku/kolibri-frontend/documentation/private/general/intro.md

 In order to remain solvent, an `Oven` must maintain a minimum **collateralization ratio**.
 The collateralization ratio is computed as:
 ```
-Collateralization Ratio = ((XTZ in Oven` * Price of XTZ/USD) / (Borrowed KUSD + Stability Fees)) * 100
+Collateralization Ratio = ((XTZ in Oven` * Price of XTZ/USD) / (Borrowed kUSD + Stability Fees)) * 100
 ```

-If a `Oven` drops below the **collateralization ratio**, then it is said to be **under collateralized**. `Oven` owners should take care to keep their position above the collateralization ratio, by either locking more `XTZ` or repaying `KUSD` when the collateralization ratio drops.
+If a `Oven` drops below the **collateralization ratio**, then it is said to be **under collateralized**. `Oven` owners should take care to keep their position above the collateralization ratio, by either locking more `XTZ` or repaying `kUSD` when the collateralization ratio drops.

-The Kolibri system will prevent users from borrowing `KUSD` such that an `Oven` becomes under collateralized, or withdrawing `XTZ` to cause the `Oven` to become undercollateralized.
+The Kolibri system will prevent users from borrowing `kUSD` such that an `Oven` becomes under collateralized, or withdrawing `XTZ` to cause the `Oven` to become undercollateralized.
 However, the price of `XTZ` still fluctuates, which means an `Oven` can become undercollateralized without user action.
 At that point, a liquidation process kicks in to restore stability to the system.

 ### Precision